Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 • IMF, International Financial Statistics, Yearbook, 2009.

 Organizational and technical aspect studies physical exchange of goods and services between state-registered national economies (states).
-The main attention is paid to the problems associated with the purchase (sale) of specific goods, their movement between counterparties (seller - buyer) and crossing state borders, with settlements, etc. These aspects of MT are studied by specific special (applied) disciplines - organization and technology of foreign trade operations, customs, international financial and credit operations, international law (its various branches), accounting, etc.
+The main attention is paid to problems associated with the purchase (sale) of specific goods, their movement between counterparties (seller - buyer) and crossing state borders, with payments, etc. These aspects of MT are studied by specific special (applied) disciplines - organization and technology of foreign trade operations, customs, international financial and credit operations, international law (its various branches), accounting, etc.

 These problems are studied by international marketing and management, theories of international trade and the world market, international monetary and financial relations.